The ultimate guide to intermittent fasting 20/4

 - Know how to handle your hunger

-There are ways to distract yourself from hunger when intermittent fasting, like:
+There are ways to distract yourself from hunger, like:

 - playing games (bonus points if there’s a dog and a frisbee involved)